libre-tube/LibreTube/README.md

 ## Differences from NewPipe

-With NewPipe, the extraction is done locally on your phone and all the requests sent towards YouTube/Google are done directly from the network you're connected to and doesn't use a middleman server in between.
-Therefore Google can still access information such as the users IP address, besides that subscriptions can only be stored locally.
+With NewPipe, the extraction is done locally on your phone, and all the requests sent towards YouTube/Google are done directly from the network you're connected to, which doesn't use a middleman server in between.
+Therefore, Google can still access information such as the user's IP address.
+Aside from that, subscriptions can only be stored locally.

 LibreTube takes this one step further and proxies all requests via Piped (which uses the NewPipeExtractor).
-This prevents Google servers from accessing your IP address or any other personal data.
-Apart from that Piped allows syncing your subscriptions between LibreTube and Piped which can be used on desktop too.
-If the NewPipeExtractor breaks, it only requires an update of Piped and not LibreTube itself, therefore fixes usually arrive faster than in NewPipe.
+This prevents Google servers from accessing your IP address or any other personal data.<br>
+Apart from that, Piped allows syncing your subscriptions between LibreTube and Piped, which can be used on desktop too.

+If the NewPipeExtractor breaks, it only requires an update of Piped and not LibreTube itself.
+Therefore, fixes usually arrive faster than in NewPipe.

-While LibreTube only supports YouTube, NewPipe also allows using other platforms like SoundCloud and media.ccc.de.
-Both are great clients for watching YouTube videos, it depends on the individuals use case which one fits the own needs better.
+While LibreTube only supports YouTube, NewPipe also allows the use of other platforms like SoundCloud, PeerTube, Bandcamp and media.ccc.de.<br>
+Both are great clients for watching YouTube videos.
+It depends on the individual's use case which one fits their needs better.

 ## 🔒 Privacy Policy and Disclaimer

 The LibreTube project aims to provide a private, anonymous experience for using web-based media services.
 Therefore, the app does not collect any data without your consent.

-The LibreTube project and its contents are not affiliated with, funded, authorized, endorsed by, or in any way accociated with YouTube, Google LLC or any of its affiliates and subsidaries.
+The LibreTube project and its contents are not affiliated with, funded, authorized, endorsed by, or in any way associated with YouTube, Google LLC, or any of its affiliates or subsidaries.<br>
 Any trademark, service mark, trade name, or other intellectual property rights used are owned by the respective owners.

 LibreTube is an open source software built for learning and research purposes.